RSS Feed Macro

 What happens to a page containing a disallowed URL?

-Your Confluence Administrator can set up a whitelist of allowed URLs.
+Your Confluence Administrator can set up an allowlist of allowed URLs.
 If this is the case, you may see an error on the pages which contain the RSS Feed macro.

 Here is an example of the error message, including the link shown only to Confluence Administrators: